infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 It is recommended to always use or extend system-provided widgets that are as far down Android's class hierarchy as possible, because they already have most accessibility capabilities that your app needs.

-On the other hand, if your app requires the implementation of custom components, you will need to implement [custom accessibility events](https://developer.android.com/guide/topics/ui/accessibility/principles#define-custom-events) to provide all accessibility updates the same as system-provided widgets do.
+On the other hand, if your app requires the implementation of custom components, you will need to implement [custom accessibility events](https://developer.android.com/guide/topics/ui/accessibility/principles#define-custom-events) to provide all accessibility updates that the system-provided widgets do.

 :no_entry_sign: **Failure criteria**